It takes a village.

 I forget how lucky I am, how good I have it despite the difficulties.

-The economy has forced me to do some corporate writing alongside my "real" work which means deadlines and company politics and stress.
-Combine that with a spouse who is in town for less than 48 hours a week and who wants (and needs) to do little more than rest during that time and you're likely headed for the looney bin—or worse.
-But because I am in an open marriage, a polyamorous relationship, a polyfidelitous vee, I am not alone—at all.
+The economy has forced me to do some corporate writing alongside my "real" work, which means deadlines and company politics and stress.
+Combine that with a spouse who is in town for less than 48 hours a week and who wants (and needs) to do little more than rest during that time, and you're likely headed for the looney bin, or worse.

 I forget that this lifestyle isn't just about love or sex.
 It is also strangely practical despite people finding it so very unusual.